ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

 the array given as an argument.
 Write at least 4 `checkExpect` tests for it to cover interesting cases.

+  Note: Do not make your `getBs` method as `public` or `static`.
+It won't pass on the autograder if you do this way.

 - In a file called `ShortStrings.java`, write a method called `shortStrings` that takes an array of `String` and an integer `n` and produces a new array of `String`s that are just the strings in the array that have length `n` or lesser (the returned array might be **shorter** than the input array).
 Write at least 4 `checkExpect` tests for it to cover interesting cases.

+  Note: Do not make your `shortStrings` method as `public` or `static`.
+It won't pass on the autograder if you do this way.

 - Copy the `Point` class from the [regions code](https://github.com/ucsd-cse11-w23/cse11-pa6-starter/blob/main/ExamplesRegion.java) in lecture into